hello world!

 Early diagnosis enables timely intervention—often surgical—to correct the condition.

-Is an Uneven Head Shape Cause for Worry?
+Is an Uneven Baby Head Shape Normal?

 Most cases of an uneven baby head are positional and cosmetic, not harmful.